DATA-BACKED GUIDE · UPDATED JULY 2026

 Do indoor rabbits need the RVHD2 vaccine?

 Yes.
 RVHD2 can travel on clothing, shoes, hay, plants and biting insects, so a rabbit that never goes outside can still be exposed.
-Vets recommend the same annual protection for house rabbits as for outdoor ones.
+Vets recommend the same annual protection for house rabbits as for outdoor ones, and treat an indoor-only lifestyle as no reason to skip the booster.

 Is RVHD2 included in the normal rabbit jab?

 It depends on the vaccine your practice stocks.
-Many now use a combined product covering myxomatosis and both RVHD strains in a single shot, but some still give RVHD2 as a separate booster.
-Ask your vet which they use.
+Many now use a combined product covering myxomatosis and both RVHD strains in a single shot, but some still give RVHD2 as a separate booster on its own visit.
+Ask your vet directly which they use, since it changes both how many appointments you need and what the total comes to.

 What happens if I miss the annual RVHD2 booster?

-Protection fades over the year, leaving your rabbit vulnerable.
-Depending on how late you are, your vet may need to restart the course rather than give a single top-up, which costs more, so it is worth keeping to the date.
+Protection fades over the year, leaving your rabbit vulnerable to a disease that is usually fatal.
+Depending on how late you are, your vet may need to restart the course from scratch rather than give a single top-up, which costs more than staying on schedule, so it is worth booking the next date as soon as you leave the surgery.